JavisOtieno/JavisOtieno/README.md

 Hello, I'm Javis Otieno! 👋

 I'm a dedicated Software Developer passionate about full-stack web and mobile development.
 I'm excited about building scalable applications using Laravel, Spring Boot, Flask, PHP, Android, and WordPress, along with modern front-end technologies like Vue.js and React.js.
-My skills in Java, Python, JavaScript, HTML, CSS, Linux, and more enable me to deliver impactful solutions.
+My skills in Java, PHP, Python, JavaScript, HTML, CSS, Linux, and more enable me to deliver impactful solutions.
 With experience in API integration (including LLMs), server management, microservices, and deployment automation, I create efficient and secure systems.

 Let’s connect and build something innovative!